Skip to main content

 Useful Commands

-There are many ways you might want to view, transform, and filter your data on the command line before committing changes to the dataset.oxen df
+There are many ways you might want to view, transform, and filter your data on the command line before committing changes to the dataset. oxen df provides several options that can help with this.
+For these examples, we’ll use our CatDogBBox repository.

 Convert Dataset Format

+Oxen allows you to quickly transform data files between data formats.
+When you run oxen df with --output, the resulting data frame will be written to disk as a new file of the specified type.
 Some formats like parquet and arrow are more efficient for different tasks, but are not human readable like tsv or csv.
 These are tradeoffs you’ll have to decide on for your application.
-Oxen currently supports the following file extensions: csv
+Oxen currently supports the following file extensions: csv, tsv, parquet, arrow, json, jsonl.

 SQL Query

 Oxen has a powerful SQL query engine built in to the CLI.
-You can run SQL queries on your data frames with the —sql flag.View Specific Columns
+You can run SQL queries on your data frames with the β€”sql flag.

-If you only need a subset of your data frame’s columns, you can specify them in a comma separated list with--columns
+If you only need a subset of your data frame’s columns, you can specify them in a comma separated list with --columns.

 Take Indices